cs544-wisc/s24/p6/FAQ.md

 # Project Setup
-Before you begin, please run the commands mentioned in the README to get setup.sh file in your p6 directory.
-Running setup.sh will download needed files and save you the effort of manually copying over project files.
+Before you begin, please run the commands mentioned in the README to obtain the setup.sh file in your P6 directory.
+Running setup.sh will download the needed files and save you the effort of manually copying over project files.